m7a/lo-maenmpc/README.md

 customization options.

 myMPD supports ratings and play counts, storing both of them in the MPD stickers database.
-Compared to Cantata, myMPD has more options to also display the ratings in overviews.
+Compared to Cantata, myMPD has more options and also displays the ratings in overviews.
 Within some limits, default actions can also be configured as to reduce the error potential from accidentally clicking on a song.